renatocortez/guess-number/README.md

 # guess-number
- Projeto de jogo para adivinhar número, com Html, Css e JavaScript puro.
-Sem frameworks.
+ Game project to guess number, with Html, Css and pure JavaScript.
+No frameworks.